-After a former Uber engineer took to her personal blog to describe persistent sexual harassment by her manager, Uber CEO Travis Kalanick announced on February 19 that the ride-sharing service will conduct an “urgent investigation” into the allegations.
+After a former female software engineer took to her personal blog to describe persistent sexual harassment by her manager, the company’s CEO announced the company will conduct an investigation into the allegations.

-“I was told by both HR and upper management that even though this was clearly sexual harassment and he was propositioning me, it was this man’s first offense, and that they wouldn’t feel comfortable giving him anything but a warning and a stern talking-to,” Fowler wrote.
-“Upper management told me that he was a ‘high performer’ (i.e. had stellar performance reviews from his superiors) and they wouldn’t feel comfortable punishing him for what was probably just an innocent mistake on his part.”
+She said that both HR and upper management told her that even though this was clearly sexual harassment, it was this man’s first offense, he was a high performer and that they wouldn’t feel comfortable giving him anything but a warning and a ‘stern talking-to.’

-Fowler chose to join another team and over the next few months heard stories from other women engineers, who were also the target of inappropriate behavior by the same manager.
-HR ignored their complaints too, according to Fowler.
+She chose to join another team and over the next few months heard stories from other women engineers, who were also the target of inappropriate behavior by the same manager.
+HR ignored their complaints too.

 What is sexual harassment in the workplace?